data-describe/data-describe/docs/BACKENDS.md

 - `**kwargs`: Any other arguments should be handled by the `**kwargs` argument

 ## Backend Precendence
-Data Describe chooses the backend to use using the following order:
+Data Describe chooses the first valid backend to use using the following order:

 ### Compute
 1. The backend specified by the user in `compute_backend`
-2. The backend set in Data Describe configuration options
+2. Determined from the input data and mapping provided in `compat.py`
-3. Determined from the input data and mapping provided in `compat.py`
+3. The backend set in Data Describe configuration options

 ### Viz
 1. The backend specified by the user in `viz_backend`